-jenniferlinneaphotography from Denver, CO, USA, CC BY 2.0 https://creativecommons.org/licenses/by/2.0, via Wikimedia Commons
+Image: jenniferlinneaphotography from Denver, CO, USA, CC BY 2.0 https://creativecommons.org/licenses/by/2.0, via Wikimedia Commons.
+Fair Use.

 I recently had the pleasure of watching my favorite music group, A R I Z O N A, perform live from Asbury Park, New Jersey in the comfort of my own home.
 I’ve really been enjoying all of the livestream performances that I’ve been lucky enough to view since COVID-19 changed the fabric of our lives, but this A R I Z O N A performance from April 24th, 2021 has been my favorite thus far.
 Let’s delve into some of the highlights, shall we?

-The lighting and overall appearance of this live performance was the best I’ve seen since I’ve started watching live streams.
-I was able to record clips through my iPhone and have them turn out more clearly than they would have in-person.
+The lighting and overall appearance of this live performance were the best I’ve seen since I’ve started watching live streams.
+I was able to record clips through my iPhone and have them turn out more clearly than they would have in person.
 That’s how great the quality was!
 This performance was about as high-definition as I could hope for on my oldish TV set.
 The lamps on stage and their related lighting made for a unique experience, as well.

 This A R I Z O N A performance was jam-packed with all of their catchiest songs.
 Somehow, the band managed to fit every song from their second album, ASYLUM, and most songs from their first album, GALLERY, into a set that was barely longer than an hour.
 They also treated fans to a great surprise: a rare live performance of “Take Her Place,” a song by Don Diablo featuring the band that I and, apparently, many other fans count among their favorites.